Sansui233/proxypoolCheck/README.md

 ## Info

-This is node health check and provider part of proxypool.
+This is proxy health check and provider part of proxypool.
 You should have had a [proxypool](https://github.com/sansui233/proxypool) server available at first.

 Due to the poor availability of proceeding node health check on servers overseas, The best usage of this project is to run on your own server within Mainland China.

-## Install
+## Install&Run

 Choose either.

-### 1. Using release version
+### 1. Use release version

 Download from [releases](https://github.com/Sansui233/proxypoolCheck/releases)